 Mean Mountain: According to most Cape Town residents, Devil’s Peak got its name from the popular legend of the Dutch pirate Van Hunks and his smoking duel with the Devil.
 That’s partly true – but what you probably don’t know is that the legend is a recent invention.
 You see, the Ballad of Jan Van Hunks was only published in 1909, but the residents of Cape Town have been accusing the Devil’s Peak of escorting the Cape Southeaster for a lot longer.

-Thobela's Farm: The Cata river in the Eastern Cape.
-Thobela's farm borders this river.
+Thobela's Farm: The Cata River in the Eastern Cape.
+Thobela's farm borders on this river.

 Cape Infanta: The Breede River mouth, taken from the Witsand side.
-Across the riover is the small town of Infanta, where the final scnes of the novel takes place.
+Across the river is the small town of Infanta, where the final scenes in the novel takes place.